queil/rooz/README.md

 * [handlebars](https://handlebarsjs.com/guide/) syntax is used
 * variables are declared in `vars`
 * encrypted variables are decrypted before expanding
-* referencing variables in other variables' declarations is not supported
+* handlebars can be used everywhere in the file as long as it is a valid TOML/YAML
-* otherwise handlebars can be used everywhere in the file as long as it is a valid TOML/YAML
+* var replacement works within variables themselves too.
+However, only if the var usage is below the var definition (in the document order).

 ```yaml